Segun Toriola: Biography

 He represented Nigeria at seven Summer Olympics debuting at Barcelona.
 His biggest achievement at the Olympics has been reaching the Men's Singles 1/16 final at the 2008 Summer Olympics in Beijing, beating amongst others former world number 1 Jean-Michel Saive as well as David Zhuang.
 His 1/32 match-up with Jean-Michel Saive was seen by many as one of the highlights of the Men's Singles Tournament.
 He narrowly lost 4–3 to heavily favoured Oh Sang-Eun in the 1/16 final.

 His fifth Olympic appearance in 2008 made him the first Nigerian man to appear at five Olympics.
 This feat was achieved four years earlier by sprinter Mary Onyali and also in 2008 by fellow table tennis player Bose Kaffo.
 By the end of the 2008 Summer Olympics, only thirteen table tennis players worldwide had appeared at least five Olympics.
 With his participation in 2012 Olympics in London he became the only Nigerian athlete to appear at six Olympics.
 He therefore joined João N'Tyamba of Angola and Maria Mutola of Mozambique as only third ever African athlete to compete in so many Summer Olympics.

-2018 ITTF African-Cup

 Toriola competed in the 2018 IITF African-Cup, placing first in group 4, allowing him to qualify for the Quarter Finals.
 In the Quarter Finals, Toriola faced and was defeated by Congolese player Saheed Idowu (2-4) resulting in Toriola's elimination.
 In the placement rounds, Toriola defeated both Thameur Mamia (3-2) and Sami Kheroff (3-1) to finish the tournament at 5th place.

-Legacy

-Segun Toriola's name is synonymous with Nigerian and African Table Tennis.
-Having won numerous African titles and appearing in six Olympic games, Toriola has been influential well into his 40s as he has been consistently placed among Africa's top ten.
-His teaming with fellow powerhouse Quadri Aruna in Men's Doubles and Team events to represent their home country of Nigeria has become common on the world stage.